nomusamtshali/NOMMTS365_BCL2401_GroupC_NomusaMtshali_DJS05/README.md

 THEN the state should display a count of 0
 ```

-## Requirements
+# Elements Included
-- **Implement a Global Store**: Create a Redux-inspired store that holds the state of the tally counter.
-The store should have the ability to dispatch actions and subscribe to state changes.
+- A Global Store - a Redux-inspired store that holds the state of the tally counter.
-- **State Management Functions**:
+- State Management Functions:
   - **getState**: Returns the current state.
   - **dispatch**: Takes an action (e.g., ADD, SUBTRACT, RESET) and updates the state accordingly.
   - **subscribe**: Accepts a function that gets called whenever the state changes.
 This function should log the new state to the console.
-- **No UI Rendering**: This challenge focuses on state management without the complexity of UI rendering.
-All state changes should be observable through console logs.
-- **Functional Programming Principles**: Draw upon functional programming concepts as illustrated in the reference videos.
-While Redux is the inspiration, you're encouraged to apply these principles creatively in your implementation.
+- No UI Rendering
+- Functional Programming Principles

+# Reflections
+## Areas of Mastery
+- Gherkin Syntax.

-## Submission Guidelines
+## Challenges faced
-Your submission should consist of a JavaScript file(s) that encapsulate your Redux-inspired store and the logic for dispatching actions and subscribing to changes.
-Include a README.md file explaining:
+- Understanding Redux concepts - they're quite difficult at this point but I'm pretty sure if I get to read more on it and practice more redux stores, I'll definitely get them.
+- Managing state updates.

+## Areas of Improvement
+- Handling different action types.

-- How to run your code.
+# How to run my code
-- A brief overview of your approach.
-- Any challenges you faced and how you overcame them.

-Ensure your code is well-commented and adheres to best practices for readability and maintainability.

-## Evaluation Criteria
-- **Correctness**: Your implementation should correctly handle the scenarios as outlined in the user stories.
-- **Code Quality**: Use of functional programming principles, clear naming conventions, and code organization.
-- **Documentation**: Clarity of your approach and reflections in the README.md.

-This challenge is an excellent opportunity to demonstrate your understanding of state management concepts and functional programming principles.
-Good luck!
+1. Clone this repository.
+2. Open a terminal in the project directory.
+3. Run node scripts.js to start the application or run Quokka.
+4. Observe the output in the terminal.

+# Overall Learning Experience
+- This project/challenge was a tough yet a good opportunity to demonstrate my understanding of state management concepts and functional programming principles.
+I found it challenging to understand Redux concepts and manage state updates, but I believe that with more practice and reading, I will become more comfortable with these concepts.
+I also identified areas for improvement in handling different action types.
+Overall, this project was a valuable learning experience that allowed me to apply my knowledge of state management and functional programming principles."